 As Steve Demme says:

 Math-U-See adds two additional components to writing the problem: Build It and Say It.
 The more different ways you interact with a concept, the more likely it is that you will not only understand, but also learn and retain the knowledge.
-We emphasize building with the manipulatives and explaining verbally what we’ve built, so that we’re using our eyes, ears, mouths, touch, at the same time that we write.
+We emphasize building with the manipulatives and explaining verbally what we’ve built, so that we’re using our eyes, ears, mouths, and touch at the same time that we write.
 Later, when we write a problem, we are visualizing the blocks and hearing in our heads how to do the problem.
-Finally, we add one more component: Teach It Back, to demonstrate mastery of the concept.
+Finally, we add one more component, Teach It Back, to demonstrate mastery of the concept.
 Once mastery is demonstrated, your student is ready to move to the next concept.